carpentries/instructor-training/_episodes/02-practice-learning.md

 > ## A Corollary Regarding Novices
 >
-> Students are commonly _far_ too satisfied to not understand key points
+> Learners are commonly _far_ too satisfied to not understand key points
 > and remain confused.
-If students remain confused, they are far less likely
+If learners remain confused, they are far less likely
 > to adopt our "good enough" practices at the conclusion of the workshop.
-> Encourage helpers to support confused students as far as possible within
+> Encourage helpers to support confused learners as far as possible within
 > the flow of the workshop.
 {: .callout}